PSYCHOLOGIST, AUTHOR, EDUCATOR

 In addition, Dr. Gianotti is the founder of The Center for Spiritual Integration, an organization dedicated to the integration of spiritual and psychological aspects of the human psyche.
 Her workshops and retreats focus on a variety of topics, including the process and journey toward forgiveness, finding personal and spiritual balance, embracing the wisdom that comes with aging, and exploring life’s deepest questions in order to find purpose and meaning.

-Listen to Dr. Gianotti on the Earth & Spirit podcast (NPR), where she speaks about exploring what spiritual integration means in the context of human resilience, authenticity, purpose, building community, and other themes of living and aging well.
+Listen to Dr. Gianotti on the Earth & Spirit podcast (NPR), where she speaks about exploring what spiritual integration means in the context of human resilience, authenticity, purpose, building community, and other themes of living and aging well, and on the Social Work Podcast in an interview about the neurobiology of shame, why depth work is important, and how to think about human complexity in a therapeutic context.

 THERAPEUTIC PHILOSOPHY